 Online video consumption continues to show huge growth.
 According to Nielsen, there were 11 billion video streams watched by 139 million unique users last month in the U.S., which represents growth of 24.8% and 11.3% respectively compared with September 2008.

-Although the total number of visits to a Web site or the total number of video streams delivered is an indicator of audience engagement, Sysomos decided to provide an alternate view by looking at social media video engagement by bloggers.
+Although the total number of visits to a Web site or the total number of video streams delivered is an indicator of audience engagement, Sysomos decided to use their proprietary social listening tools to provide an alternate view by looking at social media video engagement by bloggers.